m0n5t3r/sentry-zabbix/README.rst

 This will send keys formatted like ``<prefix>.<level>[<project>]`` (e.g.
 ``sentry.error[my-thing]``), which will need to be configured as items in Zabbix.

+If you run a Sentry version older than 8, use sentry-zabbix <=0.0.13

 Install
 -------